Jhonneg/py-langchain/README.md

 *   **[react.ipynb](react.ipynb)**: Explores the implementation of a ReAct (Reasoning and Acting) agent, which can use tools to answer questions that require external knowledge.

+*   **[embeddings.ipynb](embeddings.ipynb)**: Covers the creation and use of text embeddings for semantic search.
+It demonstrates how to:
+    *   Generate embeddings for a list of words from [words.csv](words.csv).
+    *   Save the embeddings to [words-embeddings.csv](words-embeddings.csv).
+    *   Perform similarity searches to find semantically related terms.

 ## Setup and Installation

 1.  **Clone the repository:**